-160. William confiscates the Land; Classes of Society. - Hand in hand with the progress of conquest, the confiscation of land went on.
-William had seized the estates of Harold (§ 151) and of all the chief men associated with him, to grant them to his followers.
-In this way he gave to Bishop Odo, Fitz-Osbern, and Roger of Montgomery immense estates in various parts of England.
+160. William confiscates the Land; Classes of Society.- Hand in hand with the progress of conquest, the confiscation of land went on.
+William had seized the estates of Harold and all the chief men associated with him, to grant them to his followers.
+In this way, Bishop Odo, Fitz-Osbern, and Roger of Montgomery became possessed of immense estates in various parts of England.
+Other grants were made by him, until by the close of his reign, no great landholder was left among the English, with the excepcountrymen, continued to defy the power of the conqueror.
+"Had there been three more men like him in the island," said one of William's own men, "the Normans would never have entered it."
+But as there were not three more such, the conquest was at length completed.